Major Preparation Course Descriptions

 Communication Studies 157: Celebrity, Fame, and Social Media.
 Analysis of how following the personal lives of media created celebrities impacts self-esteem, connectedness, and personal relationships from cultural studies an social science perspectives, and how entities cultivate celebrity for financial gain.
 Topic areas include celebrity gossip and privacy, news sharing, public relations, and the impact of social media on fan support, image construction, and damage control.

-Communication Studies 158: Evolution of Communication Technology.
+Communication Studies 158: Revolutions in Communication Technology.
 Study the role assigned to technology in theories of communication.
 Examination of current information age and advance in communication technology throughout history.
 Survey of origins and societal implications of major development starting with the emergence of speech itself.

 Communication Studies 159: Pornography and Evolution.
 (Same as Women’s Studies M159) Theories and research on why pornography exists and its effects.
 This topic is used to illustrate the value of evolutionary theory to the social sciences.